mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook.md

 Based on my life experiences, I've cobbled together this playbook that has helped me in my growth/development.
 This is mostly for my own reference, but I hope it helps you too (disclaimer: your mileage may vary).

-Most of the things in this playbook aren't my original ideas; they're mostly things I've learned & imbibed from various books, podcasts, TED talks, YouTube videos, friends, mentors, co-workers, and what have you (I've tried to give credit where it's due).
+Most of the things in this playbook aren't my original ideas; they're mostly things I've learned & imbibed from various books, podcasts, TED talks, YouTube videos, documentaries, friends, mentors, co-workers, and what have you (I've tried to give credit where it's due).
 But everything in this playbook has been tried, tested and proven to work **for me**.
 Again, your mileage may vary.

 I intend for this to be a living document that I hope to update & tweak every now and then.